 Some missionaries evangelize and plant churches.
 Some missionaries train national pastors and evangelists in Bible schools and extension programs.
 Then, we've also always carried a concern for the whole person.
 That's part of our heritage as a Wesleyan movement.
 So World Evangelism Fund also supports some medical missionaries.
 They oversee Nazarene medical ministries that treat more than 300,000 patients a year.
 You'll also find an agricultural missionary or two as well as some construction experts.
 You'll find missionaries involved with primary and secondary schools run by the Church of the Nazarene.
 Some run vocational schools.

 With Christ's second coming on our minds, we hurry to complete the task.
 With some urgency, we work as though He is coming back tomorrow.
 Yet we also have a long view, knowing that we may not view time and history with God's eyes.
 So while we search for ways to get as many missionaries on the field as possible, we also look ahead for the missionary.
 When missionaries do retire, we intend to care for them.
-So there's a missionary retirement plan funded by World Evangelism Fund.
-There's also a World Evangelism Fund-supported missionary retirement complex in Temple City, California, where many of our retired Nazarene missionaries live.
+So there's a missionary retirement plan funded by the World Evangelism Fund.
+There's also a World Evangelism Fund-supported missionary retirement complex in Temple City, California, where some of our retired Nazarene missionaries live.

 Our way of supporting missionaries with pooled resources beats any other I've seen in action.
 Missionaries in some groups raise their own support.
 That is, they get people or churches to pledge so much per month for them individually.
 That money goes through their home office, where a percentage of donations will be taken out for administrative and publicity costs.